-7. Attention and Search
+7. Information and Attention

 - ▶ The internet promises to lower search costs

 - Easy to visit many stores.

 - Price comparison websites.

-- Danger of information overload
+- However, there is information overload

 - Increase in number and types of sites.

 - Increase in products at a given site.

 - Important to "organize the world's information"

 - Locating, filtering and communicating what if useful.

 - Examples

-- Yahoo vs. Google news.
+- Drudge vs. Google news.

 - Netflix or Spotify need to recommend music.

-- Value of website domain (e.g. insurance.com; \$34m in 2010)